-The moon and stars reflected on the Coral Sea and the lights from the boat illuminated green for a few meters before fading to pitch.
+The moon and stars reflected on the Coral Sea and the lights from the boat illuminated the water for a few meters before fading to pitch.
 In the green light, the shadows of large fish—wrasse, grouper and cods—were visible.
 I watched their movements, nothing their size and shape to find one of the four sharks I saw an hour before.

 Swimming with sharks is one of the selling points Deep Sea Divers Den emphasizes for their overnight diving packages; they promote it as “Sharks in the Dark.”

-And my previous encounters with reef sharks didn’t prepare me for the panic I would feel, landing in the dark sea during their primary time of hunt.
+But my previous encounters with reef sharks didn’t prepare me for the panic I would feel, landing in the dark sea during their primary time of hunt.

 working to dive